All Episodes

 Yes, real fast.

-Because of, of course, where we are, Area 51 is just over the hill from us.
+Well, you know, people outside don't understand, because of, of course, where we are, Area 51 is just over the hill from us.

-That was the direction.
+That was a direction.

 Yeah, we see a lot of really weird stuff out here.